 Julia Adams, Head of College

 Not-so-guilty pleasures?
-Scifi and fantasy books and films; concerts and other cultural doings in New York City, and swimming in icy bodies of water … including Lake Superior, off the Oregon coast, or in the Adirondack Mountains.
+Scifi and fantasy books and films; concerts and other cultural doings in New York City, and swimming in icy bodies of water … including in Lake Superior, off the Oregon coast, or in the Adirondack Mountains.

 Hans van Dijk, Associate Head of College